caisak/Laboration-1/README.md

 ## Delimitations:
 * Clicking the buttons and accompanying alert should probably be written as a loop and not as separate files.
 But separate files work so that's how it's going to be for this project.
+* The index.html file isn't in the HTML folder because I encountered a problem when posting the link with GitHub pages.
+I tried changing the branch from root to docs but I couldn't get it to work.
+Had I not put the index.html file in the root it would've only linked the README.md file and not the actual project.
 * Due to two family emergencies I have one braincell that I share with all orange cats around the world.

 ## Project